 That’s it.
 Tonight she’s making dinner.

 Har!
 But you see my point.
 You’ve lived that point: you know the truth that having everything be about God tends to keep your emotions pretty close to the surface.
 From your letter I’m guessing that emotional legacy has remained with you: that today you still tend to see things in intensely contrasting blacks-and-whites.
-(Which, by the way, is a quality that I love in a person: in my opinion lukewarm is for people with non-working knobs.)

 It seems to me that what’s happening now is that essentially you’re fearing your own intensity.
 You’re afraid harkening to the voice of God will end up costing you more than you want to pay—that if you leap into the pool of Christ you’ll sink and drown.